psharneja/atmos/README.md

-Welcom to atmos(the weather forecase app)
+Welcom to atmos(the weather forecast app)

-atmos gives weather forecast of 5 days for Bengaluru, IN
+atmos shows weather forecast of 5 days for Bengaluru, IN

 Below are the how to's .<br>